alma/alma-woocommerce-gateway/README.md

 ## ⚠️ Restricted availability

-🇫🇷Pour le moment, Alma n'est disponible qu'aux marchands **français** avec lesquels nous pouvons interagir.
-Vous pouvez [créer votre compte](https://dashboard.getalma.eu) librement, mais devez nous contacter pour l'activer et commencer à accepter des paiements.
+🇫🇷 Pour le moment, Alma n\'est disponible qu\'aux marchands **français** avec lesquels nous pouvons interagir.
+Vous pouvez [créer votre compte](https://dashboard.getalma.eu) librement, mais devez nous contacter pour l\'activer et commencer à accepter des paiements.

-🇬🇧For the moment, Alma is only available to **french** merchants with whom we can communicate.
+🇬🇧 For the moment, Alma is only available to **french** merchants with whom we can communicate.
 You can [create your account](https://dashboard.getalma.eu) freely, but you must contact us to have it activated and to start accepting payments.

 ## Description